poojasethi/poojasethi.github.io/_posts/2017-12-30-year-in-small-moments.md

 ## November
 ![Reflecting on the Bay Shore]({{ "/img/2017-in-review/nov_2017.jpg" | absolute_url}})
 *Facebook's headquarters in California are along the Bedwell Bayfront park, an area of sprawling salt flats that are teeming with wildlife.
+The park is a perfect place for reflection and solitude.*

-I was heading to my desk from the gym one morning, when I saw a crane posing picturesquely along the side of the trail.
+*I was heading to my desk from the gym one morning, when I saw a crane posing calmly and picturesquely along the side of the trail.
 Naturally, I had to take a picture of it.
 And Instagram it, because well, I do work for Facebook.
 I wonder what the crane was thinking about.*

 ## December